ma-sharifi/last-value-price-service/README.md

 1. Temporarily storing chunks of data until making the whole batch.
 If a consumer call to start a batch without finishing the batch with complete/cancel, data from this cache will be deleted after a certain period of time.
 2. Storage/database cache, when I put data into BlockingQueue to update storage, I put it into this cache to become reachable before updating the database by queue.
 After read from storage data will be stored to this cache as well in order to decrease database access.
 Data here can last more, based on our needs.
 3. Keeping how many update we had in a batch specified by batchId, it is used for metrics.

-## Exception
-Defined different Exceptions for different situations.
-Provided a Global Exception handler to help handle exceptions in an easy way.

 ## REST API (PriceTrackingEndpoint.java)
 For the sake of simplicity, I defined all operations in one endpoint.
 It would be better to isolate the thread pool of batch from other instrument operations.
 Thus batch will not affect an instrument API call.